-Finding your life purpose comes from knowing your Dharma, your true Nature.
-It is a process of self development that is enjoyable, fulfilling and amazing.
+Finding your life purpose comes from knowing your dharma, your true nature.
+It is a process of self-development that engages thinking, feeling, knowing, and doing.

-Dharma is purpose that is harmonious, virtuous and that supports all beings.
+We can translate the word dharma as any purpose that is harmonious, virtuous, and that supports all beings.
 The word dharma comes from the root dhar, which means ‘stability and sturdiness’.
-It means that which is established or firm, and refers to the laws of nature that uphold the universe.
+It means ‘that which is established or firm’ and refers to the laws of nature that uphold the universe.

-Some people are born with an innate spirituality, and with a strong sense of their life purpose and dharma.
-Most people however need to engage in systematic self-development under the guidance of experienced teachers if they are to move through the maze of competing thoughts, feelings and ideas regarding their life purpose and dharma.
+A few lucky souls are born with an innate sense of their dharma from an early age.
+They act on their purpose as soon as they become autonomous and do not need to search for it—think Mozart.
+Most people need to engage in a process of self-development under the guidance of teachers if they are to find clarity within the maze of competing thoughts, feelings, impulses, desires, and ideas that arise within their mind and which are misaligned with their dharma.

 Foster an expansive relationship with your unconscious mind

-Much joy and release from anxieties comes from discovering your greater Self and the unknown parts of you.
+Much joy and release from anxieties comes from discovering your deeper Self and the unknown aspects of you.